westerp/zozotez/docs/index.md

 ((\ (x) (list x (list (" ") x))) (" (\ (x) (list x (list (" ") x)))))
 ```

+If you'd like to know about the design og Zozotez I've added some information on that, starting with [memory design](MemoryDesign.md).

 # This site is a member of a `Web Ring`. #
 To browse visit [The Esoteric Programming Languages Ring](http://ss.webring.com/navbar?f=l;y=webringcom44;u=defurl1)